 - The class teacher carries out the class survey

 - The class teacher questions anyone identified repeatedly in the survey (as per No.1 above)

 - Class Teacher is supported at this stage by Principal or can request support earlier.

 - Any pupil for whom the bullying behaviour is verified agrees to give a solemn promise to victim, Class Teacher, Principal and parents/guardians

 Only in the event that these steps fail does the Principal need to become involved by meeting parents/guardians of the alleged victim and bully and the school code of behaviour used.

 All reports, including anonymous reports of bullying must be investigated and dealt with by the relevant teacher, the relevant teacher will use his/her professional judgement in relation to the records to be kept of the reports, the actions taken and any discussion with those involved regarding same

 If it is established by the relevant teacher that bullying has occurred, the relevant teacher must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationship of the parties involved.

-The relevant teacher must use the official school template (Appendix 2) to record the bullying behaviour in the following circumstances.
+The relevant teacher must use the official school template to record the bullying behaviour in all circumstances.

 Programme of Support and Monitoring